 - Materials – Typically, old-school climbers are made of steel, and these models are more affordable.
-We tossed in a steel stand for good measure, though, we prefer to stick with aluminum.
-Aluminum stands are not only lighter, but they also last longer than steel stands.
+We tossed in a steel model for good measure, though, we prefer to stick with aluminum.
+Aluminum models are not only lighter, but they also last longer than steel models.

 - Weight Restrictions – For big guys, it’s best not to fiddle around too much with the recommended weight restriction.
 After all, we want you to hunt safely.
 Also, tall hunters will find that stands built for big guys are more suitable for them.

 - Silent Operation – The last thing you want is a creaky stand that your quarry hears from a mile away.
 By choosing quality brands with well-thought-out designs, armrest padding, and higher quality materials, you get as close to silent as possible.

 - Comfort – Last but not certainly not least is comfort.
 Since you’ll be parked in your stand for hours at a time, comfort plays a key role in making your final decision.
 In this guide, you’ll find nothing but comfort because we don’t skip that feature.